SampleEnvironment/SECoP/rfcs/RFC-002-schemata.rst

 ``readonly``
   If the parameter should be readonly.
 ``datainfo``
-  Human readable explanation of the parameter's datainfo.
+  Explanation of the parameter's datainfo.
+(TODO how to specify) ``properties``
-``properties``
   The properties that are possible on this entity.
 ``optional``